 ☺Practice Self-Control ☺Achieve Goals ☺Will be Respectful ☺Stay on Task

-Greenfield Union School District continues to use the Common Core Standards to guide our teaching in 2017-18.
-Last year we adopted a new English Language Arts program, McGraw Hill Wonders.
+Greenfield Union School District continues to use the Common Core Standards to guide our teaching.
+We adopted a new English Language Arts program, McGraw Hill Wonders.
 Our primary writing program will be Write From the Beginning & Beyond which incorporates the use of Thinking Maps which our district began implementing two years ago.
 For mathematics, we will continue to utilize the enVision Math series.
 For Science, we are beginning to incorporate the Next Generation Science Standards which includes learning science and engineering through discovery and hands-on experiences.
 Although the basic subjects are still the same, using common core strategies is just a different approach to curriculum that includes more rigor and challenges students to think more in depth.
 In addition, students learn to problem solve and prove what they have learned by citing evidence from what they have read.

 Here is a brief overview of our 5th grade curriculum: